cyrusbt5/suricata-elk/README.md

  ✔ Volume elk_esdata        Removed
 ```

-/**
- * Note:
+> **Note:**
- * - The following services may take approximately 2 minutes to become healthy after startup.
+> - The following services may take approximately 2 minutes to become healthy after startup.
- * - You can monitor their health status using `docker ps` and `watch` commands.
+> - You can monitor their health status using `docker ps` and `watch` commands.
- * - Example: `watch docker ps` will refresh the container status every 2 seconds, allowing you to observe when the containers transition to a healthy state.
+> - Example: `watch docker ps` will refresh the container status every 2 seconds, allowing you to observe when the containers transition to a healthy state.
- */